 To read the full resolution agreement click here:

 We understand that after you conduct the HIPAA risk analysis, the hard work begins.
 Implementing your HIPAA policies and procedures and documenting your risk management plan are difficult and there never seems to be enough hours in the day to complete this task.
-This is a MUST.
-If you do not have the time, then you need to hire someone or a company to do this for you.
+This is a MUST!

 By Aris Medical Solutions